StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 * **Organize by layers** - Components of the same layer are placed in the same grid row in the topology visualization.
 Disable to remove the rows from the grid.
 * **Organize by domains** - Components of the same domain are placed in the same grid column in the topology visualization.
 Disable to remove the columns from the grid.

-For example, if you have a business service visualization of a stack that comes from four or five different sources, the source \(domain\) they're coming from will not be so important in the visualization.
+For example, if you have a business service visualization of a stack that comes from four or five different sources, the source \(domain\) they're coming from won't be so important in the visualization.
 This could be a good situation to visualize the topology with **organize by domains** switched off.

 ## Components grouping